Oslandia/deeposlandia/README.md

   during the app session as well as their corresponding predicted labelled version.

+These symlinks are created when the web application is launched.
+Their name as well as their destination are defined in `config.ini`, a config file located on the project root.

 # License

 The program license is described in [LICENSE.md](./LICENSE.md).